Lulzim Basha: Leader of the opposition (2013–2022)

-After the defeat of the Democratic Party-led coalition in the 2013 parliamentary election and the resignation of Sali Berisha as party leader, Basha was elected as chairman of the Democratic Party on 23 July 2013, following the first one-member-one-vote election in party's history.
+After the defeat of the Democratic Party-led coalition in the 2013 parliamentary election and the resignation of Sali Berisha as party leader, Basha was elected as chairman of the Democratic Party on 22 July 2013, following the first one-member-one-vote election in party's history.

 On 30 September 2014, a national congress of the Democratic Party was held to elect a new leadership.
 In the congress a tough reform of the party was announced by Basha.

 During his leadership numerous anti-government demonstrations have been held, accusing the government as corrupt and criminalised.
-On 2015 the Democratic Party proposed a Decriminalisation Law, which led to several months of negotiations with the government.
+In 2015 the Democratic Party proposed a Decriminalisation Law, which led to several months of negotiations with the government.
 Finally in December 2015, the law was passed by majority in the Parliament, barring people with criminal convictions from holding public office.

-On 11 December 2016 during the celebrations for the 26th anniversary of the Democratic Party, party leader Lulzim Basha announced his program for the further modernization and democratisation of the party ahead of the 2017 parliamentary elections.
+On 11 December 2016, during the celebrations for the 26th anniversary of the Democratic Party, party leader Lulzim Basha announced his program for the further modernization and democratisation of the party ahead of the 2017 parliamentary elections.

-After previously promising that 35% of the parliamentary candidates would consist of members from the youth movement of the Party, Basha now announced a limitations of all mandates of the party leaders to a two-year term, and the full democratisation of the internal election process.
+After previously promising that 35% of the parliamentary candidates would consist of members from the youth movement of the party, Basha now announced a limitations of all mandates of the party leaders to a two-year term, and the full democratisation of the internal election process.

-On 18 February 2017 members of the Democratic Party and other opposition parties, under the leadership of Lulzim Basha pitched a giant tent outside the Prime Minister's office in Tirana after thousands of protesters rallied to demand free elections and a technocrat government.
+On 18 February 2017, members of the Democratic Party and other opposition parties, under the leadership of Lulzim Basha pitched a giant tent outside the Prime Minister's office in Tirana after thousands of protesters rallied to demand free elections and a technocrat government.
 The opposition protest further escalated into a larger political conflict.
-The Democratic Party and its allies refused to register to take part in the 18 June general election, until the government will accept their conditions to secure a free and democratic election.
+The Democratic Party and its allies refused to register to take part in the 18 June general election, until the government accepts their conditions to secure a free and democratic election.

+Following the aftermath of the Democratic Party's defeat in 2021, which was considered Basha's fourth defeat in Albanian elections, a portion of the party wanted Basha to resign and replace him with a new leader.
+On 13 June 2021, the Democratic Party held leadership elections, were Basha won with 80% of the vote against Agron Shehaj, Edith Harxhi and Fatbardh Kadilli who managed to get 15.55%, 2.45% and 2% respectively.